learn-co-curriculum/traversing-nested-objects/README.md

 done `person.pets[1].name`.
 Notice that we need to specify the _index_ in the `pets` array of the pet that we want (`[1]`).

+We're going to get more abstract.
+In the above example, we had a name for each field that we wanted to access (`person`, `occupation`, and `yearsHeld`).
+If we had wanted to access the second pet's name, we could have done `person.pets[1].name` — notice that we need to specify the index in the `pets` array of the pet that we want.

-Working with arrays is very similar.
-Instead of named properties of objects such as `person` (and sub-objects such as `occupation` and `yearsHeld`), we have indexes of arrays (and sub-arrays).
+Working with arrays isn't all that different.
+It's just that instead of named properties of objects (and sub-objects), we have indexes of arrays (and sub-arrays).
+And, of course, JavaScript is flexible enough that we can mix the

-Let's take a look at this nested array of numbers:
+two:

 ``` javascript
 const numberCollections = [1, [2, [4, [5, [6]], 3]]]